loskoderos/moo/README.md

 - code
 - message

-Response object `$moo->response` is created before `init` and can be modified during the request lifecycle.
-Response body is not serialized, it is assumed you serialize it before `flush` in `finish`.
+Response object `$moo->response` is created before `before` and can be modified during the request lifecycle.
+Response body is not serialized, it is assumed you serialize it before `flush` in `after`.

 ### State
 You can use Moo to keep your application state.